kevinlondon/kevinlondon.github.io/_posts/2015-11-01-how-i-prepare-talks.md

 big text and no more than a few words per slide.
 The less text that you can put on the slides, the better.
 It becomes too tempting to read slides and that can prevent you from connecting with the audience.

-I use these slides so that I have something to advance through and to see what parts I remember and where I stumble.

 If I'm giving a 30 minute talk, I aim for something like 30-60 slides.
 The style doesn't matter because the slides will probably change.